Aslam97/bitenow-api/README.md

 -   `include` (string) - Optional.
 Additional information to return.
 Separate multiple values with commas (e.g. "cuisines,reviews,reviews.author,openingHours").
 -   `paginate` (int) - Optional.
 Number of business results to return.
 By default, it will return 20.
 Maximum is 50.
 -   `page` (int) - Optional.
 Display the page number of the results.
 This will be used to calculate the `offset` value.
--   `user[latitude]` (decimal) - Optional.
-Latitude of the user's current location. this is used to calculate the distance between the user and the business.
--   `user[longitude]` (decimal) - Optional.
-Longitude of the user's current location. this is used to calculate the distance between the user and the business.